learn-co-curriculum/dsc-postgrad-project-presentation-content-lab/README.md

 - [ ] contact information

-Save your updated content when complete.
+When you're done, save your updated content.

+## Summary

+Great job!
 You will focus on slide design in the next section.